DSuveges/GenomePlotter/README.md

                         Folder into which the input data and the temporary files will be saved -c CONFIG, --config CONFIG
-                        JSON file with configuration data -l LOGFILE, --logfile LOGFILE
+                        JSON file with configuration data -s CHUNKSIZE, --chunkSize CHUNKSIZE
-                        Name of the logfile
-  -s CHUNKSIZE, --chunkSize CHUNKSIZE
-                        Chunk size to pool genomic sequence -t TOLERANCE, --tolerance TOLERANCE
+                        Chunk size to pool genomic sequence in basepairs.
+  -t TOLERANCE, --tolerance TOLERANCE
                         Fraction of a chunk that cannot be N.
 ```